-Any person who believes that s/he has experienced an incident of Sexual Harassment or any form of Sexual Misconduct should contact the Title IX Coordinator, the Dean of Students, the Dean of the College or the Director of Human Resources.
+Any person who believes that s/he has experienced an incident of Sexual Harassment or any form of Sexual Misconduct should contact the Title IX Coordinator, the Dean of Students, the Academic Dean or the Director of Human Resources.
 Contact information for each is below in Section H. Any third party should report conduct that is believed to be Sexual Harassment or Sexual Misconduct.